linux-man/backstage/README.md

 Sometimes, when loading a video/audio the sound keeps playing.
 Just stop it.

-During the limited tests I did on Mac, I found that the original Opengl version crash, so I added an alternative JAVA2D version.
+During the limited tests I did on Mac, I found that the original Opengl version crash, so I added an alternative DEFAULT (JAVA2D) version.
-There are 3 labeled code blocks on backstage.pde and utils.pde that must be commented/uncommented to change the renderer.
-The main difference between versions is that the presentation window start fullscreen minimized and can't be windowed.

 ### Acknowledgements